RADICALLY CHANGING ACCESS TO LEGAL RESOURCES IN NORTH CAROLINA

 Why is Liles Law the right law firm to lead this effort?

-Liles Law is a female-led, minority-led, entrepreneur-led, carbon-neutral, and B-corp (pending) law firm that has already helped hundreds of new businesses throughout North Carolina.
+Liles Law is a female-led, minority-led, entrepreneur-led, carbon-neutral, Better Business Bureau A+ accredited, and B-corp (pending) law firm that has already helped hundreds of new businesses throughout North Carolina.
 We are well-positioned to radically change the access to legal resources for under-represented founders.

 How are you able to provide these grants?

 The Spark Grant Program is funded by Liles Law in partnership with local sponsors whose values align with our mission.
-A big THANK YOU to our current sponsors: The NC State Entrepreneurship Clinic, The UNC School of Law Institute for Innovation, Durham Technical College, Uncompany, Curious, and PowerSecure.
+A big THANK YOU to our current sponsors: The NC State Entrepreneurship Clinic, The UNC School of Law Institute for Innovation, Durham Tech Small Business Center, Uncompany, Curious, and PowerSecure.

 What do sponsorship fees go towards?